MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 I'm mainly interested in the research of Natural Language Processing, with a special interest in solving the following
 questions:

-### **1. Commonsense Knowledge in Natural Language Processing:**
+### **1. Commonsense Reasoning in Natural Language Processing:**

 When human communicates, we rely on a vast background of unspoken assumptions.
 Everyone knows that "water is wet" and " we need food when we feel hungry", and we assume everyone we meet shares this knowledge.
 It forms the basis of how we interact and allows us to communicate quickly, efficiently, and with deep meaning.

 However, current NLP models mainly relies on the explicit context information provided by some large corpus, how can we build deep learning models to efficiently and accurately learn the commonsense knowledge from large corpus?
-Even more, how can we achieve a highly adaptive and unsupervised NLP system with the help of commonsense learning?
-What is the ultimate way of learning discourse knowledge and commonsense knowledge?
+Is current model learning knowledge or simply fitting data?
+How can machine or model learn the commonsense related information or attributes behind?
+What is the ultimate way to realize understanding human language by machine?

 ### **2. Information Extraction and Graph Learning with Knowledge Graphs:**